NookiDooki/Watchpath/docs/cli.md

 `watchpath parse` caps the analysis to the first five sessions by default (`DEFAULT_SESSION_LIMIT`).
 Use `--confirm-each-session` together with targeted log files when you need to prioritise specific traffic.
+For richer recipes and automation patterns, jump to [Usage recipes](usage.md).

 ### `watchpath gui`

 `watchpath gui` provides a convenience shortcut for starting the Qt-based interface described in the [GUI guide](gui.md).
-It accepts a subset of the parse options:
+It accepts a subset of the parse options and mirrors the CLI defaults so both experiences stay aligned:

 | Option | Description |
 | --- | --- |